Gandi/docker/docs/sources/reference/commandline/cli.md

 The `btrfs` driver is very fast for `docker build` - but like `devicemapper` does not share executable memory between devices.
 Use `docker -d -s btrfs -g /mnt/btrfs_partition`.

+The `zfs` driver is probably not fast as `btrfs` but has a longer track record on stability.
+Thanks to `Single Copy ARC` shared blocks between clones will be cached only ones.
+Use `docker -d -s zfs`.
+To select a different zfs filesystem as backingstore use the storage option `zfs.fsname`:
+`docker -d -s zfs --storage-opt zfs.fsname=zroot/docker`

 The `overlayfs` is a very fast union filesystem.
 It is now merged in the main Linux kernel as of [3.18.0](https://lkml.org/lkml/2014/10/26/137).